 Also, the USDA recommends that you store eggs for no longer than 3 weeks (sometimes stretching to five, though these would be best reserved for cooked food).

 If you have a question about whether your eggs are past due, give them the water test.
-For drinks, the top floaters are best because they're the freshest.
+For drinks, the ones that sink to the bottom are best, because they're the freshest.
+If the egg floats, discard it, as it is no longer edible.

 If you are a professional bartender, you need check with your state laws before serving cocktails with eggs.
 Many areas prohibit serving raw eggs to customers.